Kmbaria/profile/README.md

 # Portfolio
 My First Project
-#### {this site briefly talks about portfolio specifically My portfolio}
+#### {This site briefly talks about portfolio specifically My portfolio}
 8 Feb 2020
 #### By **kmbaria**
 ## Description
 This project is about creating a profile
 Written with guidance from moringa school.

 Hello , world!<br>